Make-Magazine/makehub/wp-content/plugins/youtube-embed-plus/readme.txt

 9. Embed Plus for YouTube WordPress Plugin Screenshot 9: Optional YouTube channel subscription button above gallery thumbnails

 == Changelog ==

+= Embed Plus for YouTube WordPress Plugin 14.0 =
+* New facade mode for lighter and faster page loads (see Performance tab)
+* CSS fixes

 = Embed Plus for YouTube WordPress Plugin 13.4.3 =
 * Automatically turn on default dimensions for new installations, to skip oEmbed width/height lookups.
 Improves performance (recommended for all users, given most YouTube videos are 16:9 ratio)